yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 VOR stations allows the pilot to get a bearing TO/FROM in reference with the station however it does not give distance.
 Therefore DME is a useful complement to the VOR as with the distance and bearing with respect to a known position of a ground station, the pilot can determine where the aircraft is.

+{{< imgdisplay src="images/dme890-vor-dme-stations.jpg" width="700" >}}

-In Singapore's context, we have 3 VOR-DME stations in our territory as marked by the 3 large circles.
+In Singapore's context, we have 3 VOR-DME stations in our territory as marked by the 3 large circles in the Foreflight screenshot.
 2 TACAN stations are available at Tengah and Paya Lebar airbases.

-{{< imgdisplay src="images/dme890-vor-dme-stations.jpg" width="700" >}}

 VOR frequencies are shown on the map.
 So what about their DME frequencies?